-State law requires the College to observe every precaution to prevent the threat of fire and to provide adequate protection to detect and fight fires.
-The fire detector system and fire extinguishers have been installed for the residents' protection in compliance with the law.
+State law requires the College to mitigate the threat of fire and to provide adequate protection to detect and fight fires.
+The fire detection system and fire extinguishers have been installed for the residents' protection in compliance with the law.